palantir/atlasdb/docs/source/miscellaneous/doc/adr/0015-batch-asynchronous-post-transaction-unlock-calls.md

 ### Improvements

 - Transactions no longer need to wait for their immutable timestamp lock and row/cell write locks to be unlocked before returning.
-We anticipate this will save about two RPCs to the lock service from a user-code perspective.
+We anticipate this will make transactions faster (from a user-code perspective) by two round-trips to the lock service.
+In many deployments, the lock service is a remote TimeLock server, meaning that we save two network calls.
 - Transactions can now succeed even if there were problems when unlocking locks after the transaction committed.
-- Load on the TimeLock server will be reduced.
+- Load on the TimeLock server will be reduced, as fewer unlock calls need to be made (though each call is larger and the total number of tokens is still the same, constant overheads e.g. of the transport layer will be reduced).

 ### Drawbacks

-Transactions may hold row locks for an average of half
+- Transactions may hold row locks for an average of half a round-trip time between an AtlasDB client and TimeLock longer.
+This is partially mitigated by TimeLock load being lower (feeding in to performance improvement across multiple calls in the transaction protocol).
+- One background thread is allocated to unlock the locks where needed, which may incur some overhead in deployments with small hardware.